abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Resolving the paradox in set theory
 ---

 The set of sets that do not contain themselves doesn't sound like a ver useful set.
 And it really isn't --- in fact, I haven't seen it mentioned for any other reason, other than the construction of Russell's paradox.
-So, most people's initial reaction when seeing it would be something like:
+So, most people's initial reaction when learning about Russell's paradox would be something like this:

-![
-THE STUDIO
-ART STUDENT
-Wait, can't we just add some rules that say that you cannot draw the set of set that don't contain itself?
+>"Wait, can't we just add some rules that say that you cannot draw the set of set that don't contain itself?"
-](../comic/01.svg){: .comic-web-panel }

-This was exactly what Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended).
+This was exactly what the mathematicians Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended).
 And the extra rules they added led to a new definition of set theory, known as *Zermelo–Fraenkel set theory*, or *ZFC* (the *C* at the end is a separate story) which is a version of set theory that is free of paradoxes.
 ZFC was a success, and it is still in use today, however it compromises one of the best features that sets have, namely their *simplicity*.

 What do we mean by that?
 Well, the original formulation of set theory (which is nowadays called *naive* set theory) was based on just one (rather vague) rule/axiom: "Given a property P, there exists a set, containing all objects that have this property" i.e. any bunch of objects can form a set.